 Prior to undertaking my degree I taught myself to sew through attempting and completing interesting garments, such as an entire 16th century Tudor gown (my first major project).
 I enjoy a challenge.
 I grew up completing RAD ballet grades 1 – 8, which gave me a part on stage with the European Ballet, my first insight into the world of theatre and wardrobe.
 This combined with my work in theatre, inspired me to push for a career in costume.
 I also greatly enjoy drawing and painting watercolour illustrations in my spare time and am starting to incorporate this into my costume work.

-Currently completing a BA Hons Theatre Practice: Costume Construction degree at the Royal Central School of Speech and Drama.
+2018 BA Hons Theatre Practice: Costume Construction, Royal Central School of Speech and Drama

 2015 A level